Faculty Information

 General Education Alignment

-Weber State's Gen Ed Program needs to align to Board Policy , General Education, which was recently revised and approved by the Utah Board of Higher Education.
-The R470 policy updates are significant and include a new minimum credit requirement, new essential learning outcomes, and newly engaged Area Working Groups to involve representatives from all USHE institutions in revising essential learning outcomes (ELOs) for each Gen Ed area.
-These ELOs are the guide for Weber State’s core and breadth area learning outcomes.
+In the 2024-2025 academic year, Weber State's Gen Ed Program aligned to Board Policy , General Education, which was recently revised and approved by the Utah Board of Higher Education.
+The program updates - effective on catalog 2025-2026 - include a new minimum credit requirement (27) and new core and breadth area learning outcomes.

 General Education Revitalization is an opportunity for faculty to offer students a more meaningful and coherent general education curriculum.
 After years of faculty development and pilot testing, revitalization efforts were fully implemented effective Fall 2019.
 Since that time, all Gen Ed courses engage students in a common activity in order to realize four shared Gen Ed program outcomes (GELOs).